ucsd-cse131-s18/ucsd-cse131-s18.github.io/written1/index.md

 _(16 points, write no more than 1 page)_

-You work on the team that develops Cobra for enterprise customers.
+Imagine that you work on the team that develops Cobra for enterprise customers.
 The project manager for Cobra comes back from a conference and, full of enthusiasm, announces that the next release of Cobra must support a `null` value, because it is a ubiquitous feature in other languages.
 When you press for more details about the details of how `null` should work, the project manager urges you to “make it work like in Java.”

 Come up with a design and implementation plan for adding `null` to Cobra.
 You should not turn in code.
 Rather, you should identify all the places that need